 To be clear though, there are no actual rules in place that a website has to provide these specific types of services to use .net or .com.
 The distinctions have become the accepted best practice within the digital marketing industry, but you will still find plenty of networking websites that run with a .com domain extension, as well as non-traditional networking companies using .net.

-Overall, there is virtually no difference between .com vs .net SEO performance.
+Overall, there’s virtually no difference between .com vs .net SEO performance.
 Both extensions can be used to produce high-performing websites.

-The .com domain extension is by far the most common, so from a branding perspective it is sometimes preferred because there is a sense of trust instilled when someone sees “.com”.
-But Google or other search engines are not using these extensions as ranking factors that boost or hurt your potential to pull in organic traffic.
+The .com domain extension is by far the most common, so from a branding perspective, it’s sometimes preferred because there’s a sense of trust instilled when someone sees .com.
+But search engines aren’t using these extensions as ranking factors that boost or hurt your potential to pull in organic traffic.

 Thus, websites using either of these extensions can employ a wide range of SEO best practices to influence their position in search engine results.